thecartercenter/nemo-docs/content/users/users.rst

 To export users information to a vCard, which is readable by most contact list applications:

-1. Check the box next to the name of each user to be exported
+1. Check the box next to the name of each user to be exported.
-2. Check the box to the left of their names.
-3. Click on :guilabel:`Export as vCard`.
+2. Click on :guilabel:`Export as vCard`.

 User groups
 -----------